Become a Heavy Equipment Operator in 5 Steps

 Step 4: Get a Job

-According to statistics provided by the U.S. Bureau of Labor Statistics, the number of employed operating engineers and other heavy equipment operators in the construction industry is projected to grow by 10% from 2014 to 2024, which is faster-than-average job growth for that period.
+According to statistics provided by the U.S. Bureau of Labor Statistics, the number of employed operating engineers and other heavy equipment operators in the construction industry is projected to grow by 5% from 2020 to 2030, which is slower-than-average job growth for that period.
 Job growth is sensitive to fluctuations in the economy, and the work is seasonal in some regions.
-Construction equipment operators in the construction industry earned a median annual salary of $43,810 in 2015.
+Construction equipment operators in the construction industry earned a median annual salary of $49,100 in 2020.

 Step 5: Consider Career Advancement